-1. Assign VLAN PVID for each Interface
+1) Assign VLAN PVID for each Interface

-Click Assign VLAN PVID for each Interface in Figure 4-23, you can assign the PVID for each interface in the next screen (shown in Figure 4-24).
+Click Assign VLAN PVID for each Interface in Figure 4-33, you can assign the PVID for each interface in the next screen (shown in Figure 4-34).

-➤ PVID: Each physical port has a default VID called PVID (Port VID).
+PVID: Each physical port has a default VID called PVID (Port VID).
 PVID is assigned to untagged frames or priority tagged frames (frames with null (0) VID) received on this port.

-2. Define VLAN Group
+2) Define VLAN Group

-Click Define VLAN Group in Figure 4-23, you can define VLAN groups in the next screen (shown in Figure 4-25).
+Click Define VLAN Group in Figure 4-33, you can define VLAN groups in the next screen (shown in Figure 4-35).

-- VLAN Index: Select the VLAN index for this VC.
-You can specify 8 groups in maximum. - VLAN ID: This indicates the VLAN group. - ATM VCs: Select the ATM VCs as members of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the VC. - Ethernet: Select the Ethernet port as a member of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the port. - VLAN Group Summary: This displays the information about the VLAN Groups.
+- > VLAN Index: Select the VLAN index for this VC.
+You can specify 8 groups in maximum. - > VLAN ID: This indicates the VLAN group. - ATM VCs: Select the ATM VCs as members of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the VC. - Ethernet: Select the Ethernet port as a member of VLAN. - Wireless LAN: Select the wireless LAN port as a member of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the port. - VLAN Group Summary: This displays the information about the VLAN Groups.